Andres Guazzelli Comberti (born December 20, 1984) is an Argentinian musician, vocalist, audio engineer, and record

 He earned a college degree in Audio Engineering, Music Production & Audio Post-Production for Film while continuing his studies in Music Theory, Harmony and Baroque Composing.
 A classically-trained musician, Andres combines heavy orchestral work with the edginess and modern textures of progressive rock and the brass-driven dramatic scores from epic films.
 His music contains strong influences of baroque and classical music, as well as medieval and renaissance music, within the frame of symphonic rock.

 2015 saw the release of “Overture,” the first single from his upcoming album “Wotan: The Untold Story“, a colossal 110-minutes long rock opera, based on the novel of the same name and featuring 70 guest artists from 25 different countries.

-Following the decision to put “Wötan: The Untold Story” on hiatus, Andres embarked on a sonic experimentation journey, expanding his compositional style away from orchestral and cinematographic and venturing deeper into a more argentine folkloric-based music.
+Following the decision to put “Wötan: The Untold Story” on hiatus, Guazzelli embarked on a sonic experimentation journey, expanding his compositional style away from orchestral and cinematographic and venturing deeper into a more argentine folkloric-based music.
 Fom this paradigm change, “August (In Memory of Colin Tench)” (2018) and “La Balada del Viento y el Tiempo” (2019) were born.

 Andres Guazzelli Online

 La Balada del Viento y el Tiempo (2019) Digital Only

 August (In Memory of Colin Tench) (2018) Digital Only